PS2ClassicsVault/SteamDeck-RefreshRateUnlocker_OLED/README.md

-# SteamDeck Refresh Rate Unlocker
+# SteamDeck Refresh Rate Unlocker OLED
 This repository contains the instructions and scripts on how to unlock the Steam Deck OLED under SteamOS to use up to 100Hz refresh rate for the display (do not confuse this with FPS). \
 Discord user dan2wik for the idea on overclocking the display panel to 100Hz!

 ## NOTE:
 **This script is only for the OLED model, if you wish to use the script from the LCD models please see the original [Github](https://github.com/ryanrudolfoba/SteamDeck-RefreshRateUnlocker)**
 **This script is experimental and i only modified this script for testing purposes, if you wish to test it, this script is based off the original script by ryanrudolfoba.**
+**Please support the original developers work!**

 ## What does this script do?!?
 1. The script checks if the gamescope-session is using the default values 40,60Hz refresh rates.